New Orleans LA, USA

 Click image to purchase it on my other site nolaPIC.com

-I have been trying to get this shot for quite some time, I don’t just drop by and snap…I have a shot in my mind’s eye and try to conquer it.
+I have been trying to get this mystical shot for quite some time, I don’t just drop by and snap…I have a shot in my mind’s eye and try to conquer it.
 I have been waking up at 5 am and drove to the spot 4 times, but as always, you cannot plan what nature will do…Besides, humans are always in the way to screw things up too.
 I met the infamous Murphy there a couple of times.
 That son of a gun is no good and always in the way!
-I ended up getting what I wanted I have to say it LOUD:).
+I still ended up getting exactly what I wanted I can now finally say it LOUD & CLEAR:).

-I was so happy when I finally got these two shots of this beautiful, yet scary alley of Oak trees !
+I was so happy when I finally got these two shots of this beautiful, yet scary alley of oak trees !

 Click image to purchase it on my other site nolaPIC.com